 This was my first time ever making chicken enchiladas and they turned out great.
 Chicken enchiladas are a Mexican dish consisting of stuffed tortillas that are covered in a delicious sauce and then baked in the oven.
 There are a lot of different recipes for chicken enchiladas all having different fillings or sauces.
 This recipe calls for cooked chicken, so it’s a great way to use leftover

-8–10 flour tortillas (or corn tortillas)
+- 8–10 flour tortillas (or corn tortillas)

-2 cups cooked chicken (chopped)
+- 2 cups cooked chicken (chopped)

-½ cup onion (chopped)
+- ½ cup onion (chopped)

-4 garlic cloves (minced)
+- 4 garlic cloves (minced)

-1 teaspoon ground coriander
+- 1 teaspoon ground coriander

-¼ teaspoon pepper
+- ¼ teaspoon pepper

-2 tablespoons butter
+- 2 tablespoons butter

-3 tablespoons flour
+- 3 tablespoons flour

-1 (8 ounce) carton sour cream
+- 1 (8 ounces) carton sour cream

-2 cups chicken broth
+- 2 cups chicken broth

-1 (4 ounce) can green chilies (diced)
+- 1 (4 ounces) can green chilies (diced)

-1 cup shredded Monterey jack cheese
+- 1 cup shredded Monterey jack cheese

 - Stir the flour into the sour cream and add to the onion mixture.
 Stir in green chilis and chicken broth at the same time.
 Cook and stir until thick and bubbly.
-Remove from heat and stir in ½ cup of cheese.
+Remove from heat and stir in a ½ cup of cheese.

-Step 3: Place tortillas seam side down into a lightly greased 12 x 8” baking dish.
+- Place tortillas seam side down into a lightly greased 12 x 8” baking dish.
 Top tortillas with the remaining sauce.

 - Cover loosely with tin foil and bake in the oven at 350 degrees for 35 minutes.
 After 35 minutes uncover and top with the remaining cheese.
 Bake for an additional 5 minutes or until cheese is fully melted.
 Serve.